Vasconic languages: Internal classification

-The reconstructed stages of the Basque language are Common Basque (5th–6th centuries AD), the common language from which all historical Basque dialects diverged, and Proto-Basque (1st centuries BC), an earlier stage preceding contacts with Latin.
-Some scholars further divide Proto-Basque into sub-phases, such as Joseba Lakarra's subdivision between Pre-Proto-Basque and Old Proto-Basque.
+The reconstructed stages of the Basque language are Common Basque (5th–6th centuries AD), the common language from which all historical Basque dialects diverged, and Proto-Basque (first centuries BC), an earlier stage preceding contacts with Latin.
+(Note: Some scholars further divide Proto-Basque into sub-phases, such as Joseba Lakarra's subdivision between Pre-Proto-Basque and Old Proto-Basque.)
+The study of Latin and later Romance loanwords in Basque has been a principal source for the reconstruction of Proto-Basque, since their datable sound changes anchor a relative chronology of the language's development.
+According to Gorrochategui, the consensual dating of Common Basque to the period between Late Antiquity and the Early Middle Ages, rather than to the pre-Roman tribal period, means that the distinction between Aquitanian and Vasconic cannot simply be identified with an early stage of the later dialectal division of Basque.